 float values have a lexical representation consisting of a mantissa followed, optionally, by the character "E" or "e", followed by an exponent.
-The exponent ·must· be an integer.
+The exponent ·must · be an integer.
 The mantissa must be a decimal number.
 The representations for exponent and mantissa must follow the lexical rules for integer and decimal.
 If the "E" or "e" and the following exponent are omitted, an exponent value of 0 is assumed.

-The special values positive and negative zero, positive and negative infinity and not-a-number have lexical representations 0, -0, INF, -INF and NaN, respectively.
+The special values positive and negative infinity and not-a-number have lexical representations ${\tt INF}$ , ${\tt -INF}$ and ${\tt NaN}$ , respectively.
+Lexical representations for zero may take a positive or negative sign.

-For example, -1E4, 1267.43233E12, 12.78e-2, 12 and INF are all legal literals for float.
+For example, -1E4, 1267.43233E12, 12.78e-2, 12, -0, 0 and INF are all legal literals for float.

 The canonical representation for float is defined by prohibiting certain options from the Lexical representation (§3.2.4.1).
 Specifically, the exponent must be indicated by "E".
 Leading zeroes and the preceding optional "+" sign are prohibited in the exponent.
+If the exponent is zero, it must be indicated by "E0".
 For the mantissa, the preceding optional "+" sign is prohibited and the decimal point is required.
-For the exponent, the preceding optional "+" sign is prohibited.
-Leading and trailing zeroes are prohibited subject to the following: number representations must be normalized such that there is a single digit to the left of the decimal point and at least a single digit to the right of the decimal point.
+Leading and trailing zeroes are prohibited subject to the following: number representations must be normalized such that there is a single digit which is non-zero to the left of the decimal point and at least a single digit to the right of the decimal point unless the value being represented is zero.
+The canonical representation for zero is 0.0E0.